 Financial Communications Professional

-Zach Kouwe is a financial public relations executive at Dukas Linden Public Relations in New York.
-He provides strategic communications and media relations counsel to hedge funds, private equity firms, activist investors, exchange-traded funds, asset managers and other financial services companies.
-He is a former journalist, having worked as a staff reporter for The New York Times, The New York Post, Dow Jones Newswires, Institutional Investor and The Denver Post.
+Prior to joining DLPR, Zach was a financial journalist, having worked as a staff reporter for The New York Times, The New York Post, Dow Jones Newswires, Institutional Investor and The Denver Post.

-In addition to corporate communications and message development, Mr. Kouwe has a specific expertise in advising high-profile clients during crisis and sensitive situations.
+In addition to corporate communications and message development, Zach has a specific expertise in advising high-profile clients during crisis and sensitive situations.
 He has written and helped develop white papers, bylined articles and Op-Eds, Congressional testimony, web content and speeches.
 He also implements social media campaigns and consults on search engine optimization (SEO).
+Zach has also helped develop specialized public relations strategies that help clients achieve their objectives in controversial and tense situations.

-He joined The Times in 2008 as a reporter for the popular DealBook blog.
-At The Times, he wrote, co-wrote or contributed to more than 1,600 articles and blog posts.
-Before the The Times, Mr. Kouwe authored 969 articles for the New York Post's business section as the paper's chief mergers & acquisitions and private equity reporter.
+At The Times, Zach wrote, co-wrote or contributed to more than 1,600 articles and blog posts.
+Before the The Times, he authored 969 articles for the New York Post's business section as the paper's chief mergers & acquisitions and private equity reporter.
 He gained the attention of the financial journalism community by being the first to report that then New York Stock Exchange CEO John Thain had been named as the new head of Merrill Lynch, just as the Financial Crisis was taking hold.
-In 2008, Business Insider named Mr. Kouwe as #62 on the Silicon Alley 100 list of most influential people in New York tech, for his reporting on Microsoft's failed takeover of Yahoo!
+In 2008, Business Insider named Zach as #62 on the Silicon Alley 100 list of most influential people in New York tech for his reporting on Microsoft's failed takeover of Yahoo!

-He is an associate member of the New York Financial Writers Association and holds a B.A. in Economics from Hamilton College and an M.A. in Journalism from the University of Colorado at Boulder, where he was the recipient of the Gerald C. Bean Memorial Scholarship Award in 2003.
+He has served on the Board of Governors of the New York Financial Writers Association since 2018 and is a Trustee of the Brooklyn Music School.
+Zach holds a B.A. in Economics from Hamilton College and an M.A. in Journalism from the University of Colorado at Boulder, where he was the recipient of the Gerald C. Bean Memorial Scholarship Award in 2003.

 Click to set custom HTML